Chart Color Schemes

 Bennett Springs is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Bennett Springs has a high level of cultural diversity, with 49.2% of its population born overseas and 52.1% speaking a language other than English at home.
-Christianity is the predominant religion in Bennett Springs, making up 40.5% of people.
-However, Islam is significantly overrepresented, comprising 18.1% of the population compared to the Greater Perth average of 4.4%.
+Christianity is the predominant religion in Bennett Springs, accounting for 40.5% of the population.
+However, Islam is notably overrepresented, comprising 18.1%, compared to the Greater Perth average of 4.4%.

 Frequently Asked Questions - Diversity